 Joel Palka, Assistant Professor, Ph.D.
 Vanderbilt University (Meso America)

-William Parkinson, Adjunct Professor and Associate Curator at the Field Museum, Ph.D., University of Michigan (Mediterrania and Eastern Europe)
+William Parkinson, Associate Professor and Associate Curator at the Field Museum, Ph.D., University of Michigan (Mediterrania and Eastern Europe)

-Anna C. Roosevelt, Ph.D., Columbia University (Amazon and Africa)
+Anna C. Roosevelt, Professor, Ph.D., Columbia University (Amazon and Africa)

 John Terrell, Adjunct Professor and Regenstein Curator at the Field Museum, Ph.D., Harvard University